5 NFL Rookie Quarterbacks That Almost Won the Super Bowl

 • 2 touchdowns

-That started a rough stretch for the Rams, as they lost four of their next six games.
-They bounced back with back-to-back wins to clinch a playoff spot.
-Brock passed for a career-high in their Week 15 victory.
+The loss started a rough stretch for the Rams, as they lost four of their next six games.
+They eventually scored back-to-back wins to clinch a playoff spot.

 Brock finished the season with 2,658 passing yards, 16 touchdowns, and 13 interceptions.

 Los Angeles went into the Divisional Round as slight favorites over the Dallas Cowboys.
-The sportsbooks sold the Rams short, as they dominated in a 20-0 victory.
-The run game stole the show, with Eric Dickerson rushing for a playoff record 248 yards.
+They dominated the Cowboys in a 20-0 victory.
+The run game stole the show, as Eric Dickerson rushed for a record 248 yards — a record that still stands to this day.

-Unfortunately, that marked the end of Brock’s career.
-In the preseason, he suffered a knee injury, then aggravated his back while rehabbing.
+Unfortunately, this marked the end of Brock’s career.
+In the preseason the following year he suffered a knee injury, and then aggravated his back while rehabbing his knee.

 Pat Haden – Los Angeles Rams (1976)

-Unlike the other rookie quarterbacks, Haden didn’t start most of the season.
+Pat Haden isn’t like the other quarterbacks on the list, because he didn’t start most of the season.
 He started in Week 2, passing for 136 yards and two interceptions in a 10-10 tie.

-After that, he made appearances, but he didn’t become the full-time starter until Week 10.
+After that he made sporadic appearances, but he didn’t become the full-time starter until Week 10.
 At that point, the Rams had a 6-2-1 record.

-Haden lost his first game but led the Rams on a four-game winning streak to end that season.
-He passed for two touchdowns in Week 12 and a season-high 214 yards in Week 13.
-He finished the season with 896 passing yards and eight touchdowns.
+Haden lost his first game but led the Rams on a four-game winning streak to end the season.
+He passed for two touchdowns in Week 12, and a season-high 214 yards in Week 13.
+He finished the season with 896 passing yards and eight touchdowns all together.

-The Rams were (+3.5) point road underdogs to the Dallas Cowboys in the Divisional Round.
-Despite three interceptions from Haden, the Rams held on for a 14-12 victory.
-Haden did have a four-yard rushing touchdown.
+The Rams were +250 road underdogs to the Dallas Cowboys in the Divisional Round.
+Despite three interceptions from Haden, the Rams held on for a slim 14-12 victory that was bolstered by his four-yard rushing touchdown.

-Once again, the Rams went into the NFC Championship Game as the underdog.
-Only this time, they couldn’t pull off the victory.
+Once again Los Angeles went into the NFC Championship Game as the underdog against the Minnesota Vikings; but this time, they couldn’t pull off the victory.

-The Minnesota Vikings had a 17-0 lead before Haden led a pair of touchdown drives.
-Minnesota scored a touchdown in the fourth quarter to put the game out of reach.
+The Vikings had a 17-0 lead before Haden led a pair of touchdown drives.
+Minnesota scored a touchdown in the fourth quarter to put the game out of reach, and The Rams were eliminated.

 • 9/22